ysoftware/appendAttributedString/README.md

-# appendAttributedStringWithEase
+# appendAttributedStringWithEase.swift

-Simple NSMutableAttributedString extension that adds some methods to append string with different attributes.
+Simple extension that adds methods to append attributed strings.

-Here is some examples.
+Here are some examples.
 Find more in the .playground file.
 ```swift
 var string = NSMutableAttributedString()